Wilson Armistead

-Wilson Armistead (30 August 1819 – 18 February 1868) was a British Quaker merchant, slavery abolitionist and author from Leeds, in the West Riding of Yorkshire.
+Wilson Armistead (30 August 1819 – 18 February 1868) was an English businessman, abolitionist and writer from Leeds.
 He led the Leeds Anti-Slavery Association and wrote and edited anti-slavery texts.
 His best known work, A Tribute for the Negro, was published in 1848 in which he describes slavery as "the most extensive and extraordinary system of crime the world ever witnessed".
 In 1851 he hosted Ellen and William Craft, including them on the census return as 'fugitive slaves' in an act that has been described as "guerrilla inscription".